GoblinSax/gs-sdk/README.md

 **examples/example.ts:**
 A script for using the SDK to take loans

+**examples/example_bridging.ts:**
+A script for using the SDK to bridge WETH to arbitrum

 **examples/exampleBnpl.ts:**
 A script for using the SDK to make a BNPL